dantesolis/100-days-kallaway-log/README.md

 - Continue working on Section 16 of [React-Native-and-Redux](https://www.udemy.com/the-complete-react-native-and-redux-course/learn/v4/t/lecture/5738524.1?start=0) Udemy Course.
   - [x] Add an `<EmployeeList />` component to the project and add it to the `Routes.js`
-  - [ ] Trying to fix a bug with my app not bundling.
+  - [x] Trying to fix a bug with my app not bundling.
+Fixed the bug.
+You can see the post [here](https://github.com/facebook/react-native/issues/4968)

 **Thoughts:** None